saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Proxy-minion

-For systems that do not allow you to run a salt-minion process, you can run the proxy-minion process as an intermidiary between the master and the system that is being managed.
+For systems that do not allow you to run a salt-minion process, you can run the proxy-minion process as an intermediary between the master and the system that is being managed.
 The salt-master will communicate with the proxy over the event bus.
 The proxy process will communicate with the system being managed using a method that system will understand.
 This can be an SSH channel, an API, etc.

 {:refdef: style="text-align: center;"}
 ![SaltStack proxy-minion](/img/salt_proxy_minion.png "SaltStack proxy-minion")